-Component 1: Speaking Oral test: 12 minutes preparation time 7-9 minutes (Foundation tier) 10-12 minutes (Higher tier) - 25% of qualification 60 marks.
-This component requires learners to respond in Spanish to a role play, a photo card and a conversation.
-Assessment of this component will also take account of knowledge of, and accurate application of, grammar and structures.
+Paper 1: Speaking test: 15 minutes preparation time 7-9 minutes (Foundation tier) 10-12 minutes (Higher tier) - 25% of qualification 50 marks.

+This exam requires learners to read a short passage aloud, respond in Spanish to a role play, complete a picture task and a conversation.

-Component 2: Listening Written examination: 35 minutes (Foundation tier) including 5 minutes reading time 45 minutes (Higher tier) including 5 minutes reading time - 25% of qualification 45 marks.
-This component requires learners to respond to a range of questions in English and also in Spanish.
-Question types will include multiple choice with nonverbal and written responses; gap-fill one-word answers; selecting correct/false statements; and short answer responses.
+Paper 2: Listening examination: 45 minutes (Foundation tier) including 5 minutes reading time.
+60 minutes (Higher tier) including 5 minutes reading time - 25% of qualification 50 marks.
+This component requires learners to respond to a range of questions in English.
+They also complete a dictation (students listen to the recording and then write down what they hear).
+Students will be able to listen 3 times to the recordings.

-Component 3: Reading Written examination: 1 hour (Foundation tier) 1 hour 15 minutes (Higher tier) - 25% of qualification 60 marks.
-This component requires learners to respond to a range of questions in English and also in Spanish.
-Question types will include multiple choice with non-verbal responses; match-up responses; gap-fill one-word answers; selecting correct/false statements; short answer responses; completing information in a table; and longer responses.
+Paper 3: Reading examination: 45 minutes (Foundation tier) 1 hour (Higher tier) - 25% of qualification 50 marks.
+This component requires learners to respond to a range of questions in English.
+Students will also complete a translation into English.

-Component 4: Writing Written examination: 1 hour 15 minutes (Foundation tier) 1 hour 30 minutes (Higher tier) - 25% of qualification 60 marks.
-This component requires learners to respond in Spanish to a range of written tasks.
-Assessment in this component will also take account of knowledge of, and accurate application of, grammar and structures
+Paper 4: Writing examination: 1 hour 15 minutes (Foundation tier) 1 hour 20 minutes (Higher tier) - 25% of qualification 50 marks.
+This component requires learners to respond to a picture task (at foundation level only) and complete 2 written tasks at both foundation and higher level.
+Students will also translate from English into the target language.